-This page showcases some of the research of our team at Port Towns and Urban Cultures.
+This page showcases some of the research of our team at Port Towns and Urban Cultures, and guest lectures from the University of Portsmouth History Seminars.
 Scroll down to find videos and video links and listen to our collection of Port Town scholarship!

 Dr Mathias Seiter, ‘Police, Pubs, and Prostitution: Navigating the Social and Spatial Boundaries of Naval Sailortowns in Imperial Germany, c.
 1871-1918’.
 University of Portsmouth History Webinar, delivered 17 June 2020.